TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

 **Prediction intervals** capture the **uncertainty in the predicted response** variable `y` values **for new randomly sampled observations**.
-They include the uncertainty in the conditional mean (regression line) expressed by the confidence interval, but add to it the uncertainty due to the variation represented by the error term in the model.
+They include the uncertainty in the conditional mean (regression line) expressed by the confidence interval but add to it the uncertainty due to the variation represented by the error term in the model.
 As a reminder: this error term captures the (assumed) random, independent, normally distributed 'noise' (the residuals) in the response